American Water's Unmanned Aeri - GuruFocus.com

-American+Water (NYSE: AWK), the largest publicly traded U.S. water and wastewater utility company, announced today its Unmanned Aerial System (UAS) Program has earned a Federal Aviation Administration (FAA) Certificate of Authorization to fly both beyond visual line of sight (BVLOS) and up to an altitude of 1,500 feet above ground level.
+American+Water (NYSE: AWK), the largest publicly traded U.S. water and wastewater utility company, announced today its Unmanned Aerial System (UAS) Program has entered into an agreement with The New Jersey Innovation Institute (NJII), an New+Jersey+Institute+of+Technology (NJIT) corporation, to perform research under a NJIT Federal Aviation Administration (FAA) Part 91 Certificate of Authorization (COA).
+The COA enables research activities to take place both beyond visual line of sight (BVLOS) and up to an altitude of 1,500 feet above ground level.

-“American Water is proud to earn this authorization from the FAA, which will allow us to fly three miles from a UAS pilot at an altitude of 1,500 feet to capture wide area mapping at high resolutions,” said Christopher Kahn, Director of UAS, American Water.
-“This significant milestone will enhance monitoring of source water and potential environmental threats to the water supply.”
+“American Water is proud to partner with NJII/NJIT, enabling us to jointly perform unmanned aerial systems and payload research flying up to three miles from a UAS pilot at an altitude of 1,500 feet to capture wide area mapping at high resolutions,” said Christopher Kahn, Director of UAS, American Water.
+“This significant research will enhance monitoring of source water and potential environmental threats to our critical infrastructure water supply.”

-Additionally, American Water’s long-range mapping and inspection airframe, the Censys Technologies Sentaero BVLOS V2, provides the ability to safely inspect facilities from miles away through high-resolution cameras, while staying in the air for over an hour.
+Additionally, American Water’s long-range mapping and inspection airframe, the Censys Technologies Sentaero, provides the ability to safely inspect facilities from miles away through high-resolution cameras, while staying in the air for over an hour.

-"American Water earning this FAA approval is important for the integration of drones in the national airspace because it is an example of enterprise operation standardization across multiple applications,” said Trevor Perrott, CEO & Co-Founder, Censys Technologies.
+“American Waters partnerships with NJII/NJIT & Censys Technologies is important for advancing the integration of UAS into the national airspace because it is an example of enterprise operation standardization across multiple applications,” said Trevor Perrott, CEO & Co-Founder, Censys Technologies.
 “Through American Water's leadership, our country is another step closer to making safe BVLOS drone missions commonplace.
 The exciting part is the story doesn't end here."

 American Water is also working closely with several government agencies and partner organizations to enable BVLOS UAS missions during temporary flight restrictions, which are commonly in place after natural disasters.